LionsAd/drupal_ti/README.md

 This gives you a modular travis experience and such the scripts can be very generic.

 Drupal is installed in $TRAVIS\_BUILD\_DIR/drupal\_travis/drupal and drush is available after before\_script stage.

+### Roadmap

+- Support behat running with phantomjs and selenium.

+Contributions are welcome.

+### Status